fakejunior/GEOL0069-AI4EO-final-project/README.md

 - **High spatial resolution**: The 10m resolution allows for detailed detection of small water bodies, urban areas, and other land types, making it suitable for land use classification tasks.

 The final dataset includes **Sentinel-2A Level 2A data**, providing atmospherically corrected reflectance values, which is essential for accurate analysis in environmental monitoring.

+## Method and Results

+This project utilizes high-resolution Sentinel-2 imagery and combines **KMeans clustering** with explainable artificial intelligence (XAI) techniques to classify land types in Southeast London and the English Channel.
+The use of band stacking and spectral indices (NDVI, NDWI) enhances the separation between different land cover types such as water bodies, urban areas, vegetation, and other surfaces.